varmox/ygeonline/content/post/vcenter-file-level-restore.md

 # Stage 1.5 - Clear misconfigurations

-Grab you desired the whole backupfolder from your desired date and safe it somewhere.
+Grab the whole backupfolder from your desired date and safe it somewhere.
 As a better unterstanding of the folder Naming convention:

 ```
 [M/S]_[VCSA version]_[Date YYYYMMDD]_[Time HHMMSS]_[Unique identifier]